-If a roller reamer is not cleaned as Redback Drilling Tools recommend, then you may encounter some problems, which we will address on these web pages.
+If a roller reamer is not cleaned as Redback Drilling Tools recommend, then you may encounter some problems.

 Safety is always important, so before you begin to strip a reamer, you should put on safety glasses, gloves and boots.